JTaisey389/reading-notes301.md/Read10_The_Call_Stack.md

   3. Executes all lines of code
   4. Moves to the `sayHi()` function invocation
   5. Add `sayHi()` to the call stack
-  6. Exacute all lines of code within `sayHi()`
+  6. Execute all lines of code within `sayHi()`
   7. Return execution to the line that invoked `sayHi()` and continue to the `greeting()` function
   8. Delete the `sayHi()` function
-  9. When everything incide the `greeting()` function has been executed, return to its ivoking line to execute the remaining JS code.
+  9. When everything inside the `greeting()` function has been executed, return to its invoking line to execute the remaining JS code.
   10. Delete the `greeting()` function from the call stack

 ### The Call Stack and why it is necessary

-- The call stack is primarly used for function invocation.
+- The call stack is primarily used for function invocation.
 The call stack is single, function execution is done one at a time from top to bottom.
 The call stack is vital to Asynchronous programing.

 - Asynchronous JavaScript, we have a callback function, an event loop, and a task que.
 The callback function is acted upon by the call stack during the execution after the call back has been pushed back by the event loop.